TongDuyDat/e-lra/readme.md

 8. [Contact](#contact)

 ## Abstract
 Accurate and efficient segmentation of colorectal polyps from colonoscopic images is essential for early cancer detection and clinical decision-making.
-This study presents a compact adversarial segmentation framework that integrates edge-guided attention with a refinement-aware discriminator, aiming to improve boundary localization under constrained computational resources.
+This study presents a compact adversarial segmentation model that integrates edge-guided attention with a refinement-aware discriminator, aiming to improve boundary localization under constrained computational resources.
 Despite its lightweight architecture, the proposed model consistently surpasses both transformer-based and mobile-efficient baselines across five public datasets.
 Notably, it achieves state-of-the-art performance on the Kvasir dataset, while maintaining competitive accuracy in challenging cross-domain scenarios where existing large-scale models often experience generalization degradation.
-Extensive ablation studies validate the contribution of each architectural component, and inference-time analysis reveals tightly bounded latency variation (about 8.5\%), suggesting its potential for deployment in real-time clinical workflows.
+Extensive ablation studies validate the contribution of each architectural component, and inference-time analysis reveals tightly bounded latency variation (about 8.5\%) even under CPU-only settings, suggesting its potential for deployment in real-time clinical workflows.
 These results indicate that well-designed adversarial learning can effectively balance accuracy, robustness, and efficiency in biomedical image segmentation.
 ![image](sources/model.jpg)
 ## Installation
 ### Prerequisites